slcs-jsc/mptrac/README.md

 ## Further information

-More detailed information for new users and developers is provided in the [MPTRAC user manual](http://mptrac.readthedocs.io) and collected in the [GitHub wiki](https://github.com/slcs-jsc/mptrac/wiki).
+More detailed information for users and developers is provided in the [user manual](http://mptrac.readthedocs.io) and the [wiki](https://github.com/slcs-jsc/mptrac/wiki).

 These are the main references for citing the MPTRAC model in scientific publications: